Interactive discussions on the big questions facing Canadian GRC professionals

 Chief executive officer

-Amy joined Kingsdale in 2014 as an Executive Vice-President and became CEO in January 2017.
-A seasoned capital markets professional, with over 12 years of experience in investment banking, Amy is responsible for the day-to-day operations of Kingsdale Advisors with a focus on providing superior service and outstanding strategic advice to public company boards and management as they strive to enhance value for shareholders.
-Amy is also responsible for leading the growth initiatives and the thought leadership of the Kingsdale team.
+Amy has been the CEO of Kingsdale Advisors since 2017 having joined the company in 2014 as Executive Vice President.
+A seasoned capital markets professional, with over 14 years of experience in investment banking, Amy is responsible for the leadership of Kingsdale Advisors with a focus on providing superior service and outstanding strategic advice to public company boards and management as they strive to enhance value for shareholders.

 Amy has extensive experience leading transaction management, positioning companies for success in the marketplace across a broad spectrum of industries and a deep understanding of capital markets.
-Select transaction and special situation experience includes acting for: Front Four & Sandpiper in their action against Granite REIT; PointNorth in their action against Liquor Stores; Sprott Asset Management in its $1 billion hostile bid for Central GoldTrust; Pacific Rubiales in a transaction contested by shareholder O’Hara Administration; TransCanada Corporation in its defense against Sandell Asset Management; Oxford Park in its ‘constructivist’ campaign at Extendicare; Wesdome Gold in its defense against Resolute Funds; Sherritt Corporation in its defense against Clarke Inc.; K2 against Dominion Diamond; Graeme Roustan against Performance Sports; and Orange Capital against Innvest REIT.
+Select transaction and special situation experience include acting for: Transalta Corp in defence against Mangrove Partners; Detour Gold in defence against Paulson Co.; Front Four & Sandpiper in their action against Granite REIT; PointNorth in their action against Liquor Stores; Sprott Asset Management in its $1 billion hostile bid for Central GoldTrust; Pacific Rubiales in a transaction contested by shareholder O’Hara Administration; TransCanada Corporation in defense against Sandell Asset Management; Oxford Park in its campaign at Extendicare; Wesdome Gold in its defense against Resolute Funds; Sherritt Corporation in defense against Clarke Inc.; K2 against Dominion Diamond; Graeme Roustan against Performance Sports; and Orange Capital against Innvest REIT.

 Chief legal officer